Conversion Functions¶

 SELECT cast('1.7E308' as real); -- Infinity

-SELECT cast('infinity' as real); -- Infinity (case insensitive)
+SELECT cast('Infinity' as real); -- Infinity (case sensitive)

 Invalid examples